|

 Product Grade |

-Limit Starting Temperature ° C |
+Lower Limit Starting Temperature ° C |

 Nominal Roller Speed (*) m/min |